• Sweeps

 If your chimney inspection is for a home transfer, you have not had regular inspections or service, a level 2 chimney inspection is strongly recommended.

 A level 2 chimney inspection is recommended for clients that don't know the service history, if the installation was done correctly, during a home sale or property transfer, or where regular service or inspections has not been conducted.
 A level 2 chimney inspection is more a comprehensive inspection and is much more thorough than a level one inspection.
 In addition to everything in a level 1 inspection, the accessible areas of the wood burning system will be evaluated from the roof line, as well as a video flue scan to observe the inner wall of the chimney flue in greater detail.
+The person conducting the inspection is required to have more training than a Basic Inspector.

-Invasive Inspection - Level 2 Add-on Service
+Invasive Inspection - Add-on Service

 When there areas of the fireplace or chimney that are concealed, and are suspect of damage or hazardous conditions, invasive means to observe the concealed spaces may be required.
 Some examples of an invasive level 2 inspection add-on service may include; Open up a wall, remove a metal cover that is fastened, disconnect components to open up an area, move equipment, the appliance or venting, demolition of a structure, component or equipment.